What is the purpose of this Analyst Relations Guide?

 Deal Acceleration: Analyst endorsements and positive reviews can significantly speed up the sales cycle and close deals faster.

-What are the foundational elements for building an effective Analyst Relations (AR) program?
+What do I need to build an Analyst Relations (AR) program?

 Dedicated resources: Typically requires at least one dedicated AR professional with executive sponsorship to ensure success.